webplatform/docs/tutorials/basic_svg_shapes/index.md

 <pre>&lt;circle cx="25" cy="75" r="20"/&gt;</pre>

-    r
-    The radius of the circle.
+* r: The radius of the circle.
-    cx
-    The x position of the center of the circle. cy
+* cx: The x position of the center of the circle.
-    The y position of the center of the circle.
+* cy: The y position of the center of the circle.

 === Ellipse ===